 Okay, so if asset protection is so great, why do some attorneys tell you not to protect your assets?
-What are some asset protection pros and cons?
+What are the asset protection pros and cons?

 Don’t expect your attorney to jump up and down with excitement and tell you to set up an asset protection plan.
 He’ll be too worried about what the judge will think of him on the next 25 cases he brings before that judge.
-So if you need to take action and talk to somebody who specializes in asset protection from lawsuits.
+So, if you need asset protection, talk to somebody who specializes in asset protection from lawsuits.

 In over three decades that our management has been in the asset protection business, we’ve trained our staff attorneys.
 Asset protection is not something they widely teach in law school.
 They don’t have a class called, “How To Keep Money Out of Attorney’s Pockets 101.”
 Now, we’re are the largest asset protection company in the country with tremendously experienced attorneys and consultants on staff.
 And that’s what most people want: someone experienced in the asset protection field.

 Why You Need an Asset Protection Professional